natbibi/popcorn/README.md

 5. Create three responsive columns using grid and flex for sidebar, feed and right sidebar
 6. Fetch data from apollo-client using graphQL, map, and render in Posts component
 7. WIP: Authed users can see and use CreatePost component to make a new post
+9. Add like post, delete post and create route match page for a single post

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL